grandseiken/static-functional/README.md

 inline constexpr auto cast = /* ... */;
 ```

-`sfn::cast` lets you cast a function pointer from one type to another, as long as the types are reasonably compatible, obtaining a new function pointer that just does "the right thing".
+`sfn::cast` lets you convert a function pointer from one type to another, as long as the types are reasonably compatible, obtaining a new function pointer that just does "the right thing".

 More concretely, consider casting a function pointer `fp` with source function type `R(Args...)` to target type `RT(ArgsT...)` using `sfn::cast<RT(ArgsT...), fp>`:
   * `R` must be convertible to `RT` (`R` can be anything if `RT` is `void`).